Maya Codex of Mexico: Style

 The radiocarbon date of the codex places it squarely in the Early Postclassic period, when both Tula and Chichen Itza were waning in power and when all of Mesoamerica was in decline.
 The workmanship of the MCM relates to late paintings at Chichen Itza, in which outlines and underdrawing are only loosely followed by the subsequent final painting.
 The discovery of ring numbers in the Xultun paintings, dating to 800 CE, provided evidence that ring numbers were in use for centuries, and not unique to the Dresden Codex.
 The proportions of the human figures are similar to those known from Terminal Classic and Early Postclassic fine orange ceramics, typically with a ringstand support.

 Saeko Yanigasawa has demonstrated that the style of the MCM most closely relates to that of Mixtec codices, which may have drawn on hybrid works like the MCM, and other scholars have noted that headdresses known from the Mixtec manuscripts are first known in the MCM.
 The rounded eye, as opposed to the oval characterized by a straight line across the upper side of the eye, is known at Chichen Itza.
 Also typical of both the MCM and paintings at Chichen Itza is the casual attention to underdrawing; in both, the final painted line deviates from the sketch.
 The style of the MCM hieroglyphs is simple but competent, consistent and controlled for long columns of day signs.
 Both the underdrawing and the finished work suggests that a single scribe, using at least two brushes, one brush for thicker, viscous pigments used for the day signs, and a finer instrument to handle the human figures and other elements of each scene.

 Exhibition

 The MCM was first shown at the Grolier Club from April 20 to June 5, 1971.
-Prior to the first exhibit in 1971 at The Grolier Club, the MCM was in the possession of private collector in Mexico.
+Prior to the first exhibit in 1971 at The Grolier Club, the MCM was in the possession of a private collector in Mexico.
 The MCM first appeared at an auction in the late 1960s.
 The MCM was exhibited at the Museo Nacional de Antropología of Mexico City for three weeks in September and October 2018.